 Glaw didn't move.
-None of the nobles did more than steal a glance at him as they left and the servant followed them out without as much as a nod to him, so he assumed he was meant to stay where he was.
-The double doors opened and closed, leaving only Glaw, Lykos and the three people on the thrones.
+None of the nobles did more than steal a glance at him as they left.
+The servant followed them out without as much as a nod to him, so he assumed he was meant to stay where he was.
+The doors opened and closed, leaving only Glaw, Lykos and the three people on the thrones.

-"I've had quite enough of your tongue this evening, Field Marshal," the Emperor said when the echo of the thud the doors had made had faded.
-"And your clever little spell nearly got my favorite demon killed.
-Less on the loyalty to the master and more loyalty to me the next time, I should think."
+"I've had quite enough of your tongue this evening, Field Marshal," the Emperor said when the thud of the doors closing had faded.
+"Your clever new spell nearly got my favorite demon killed.
+Less loyalty to the master and more loyalty to me the next time, I should think."

 "Didn't know you played favorites, Ithel," the Field Marshal said, sheathing the dagger he'd been juggling with.

 The Emperor raised an eyebrow.
-He didn't yell and he didn't frown, but his eyes had darkened and there was an air of violence about him, as if he at any moment would strike the Field Marshal dead.
-"I've never been fond of playing games, as you well know," he said, his voice taking on the calm and even tone of someone stifling white hot rage.
+He didn't yell and he didn't frown, but his eyes had darkened.
+There was an air of violence about him as if he at any moment would strike the Field Marshal dead.
+"I've never been fond of playing games, as you well know," he said, his voice taking on the calm and even tone of someone stifling white-hot rage.

 "We all have our weaknesses," the Field Marshal said, his tone and smile taunting.
 Glaw held his breath.

 Out of the corner of his eye, Glaw caught the Adviser chuckling, hiding her smile behind a decorative handkerchief.
 He couldn't help but note all the beautiful jewelry she was wearing.
-Not because it looked expensive, but because it looked strange, like each stone was resting under water.
+Not because it looked expensive, but because it looked strange.
+Each stone looked like it was resting under water.
 He blinked, but the odd effect didn't go away.

 "Are you sure you don't want to give it a try yourself?" the Field Marshal asked, looking so perfectly at easy you'd think he was bantering with an old friend instead of risking his neck talking back to the Emperor.

 The glare this earned him was cold enough to freeze a lesser man in his tracks.
-The Field Marshal merely continued smiling.
+The Field Marshal merely smiled.

 "You know why it has to be you," the Emperor said, his voice low and threatening.
 "And speaking of that, I want them back."

 "Already?" the Field Marshal asked.
-One of his hands found its way up to the golden chain that hung around his neck, which was decorated by three large seashells.
-The middle one was bone white, while the two flanking it were smaller and a light shade of blue.
-He caressed the two blue ones, as if he was trying to sooth them.
+One of his hands found its way up to the golden chain draped around his neck, from which hung three large seashells.
+The middle one was bone white, while the other two were smaller and a light shade of blue.
+He caressed the two blue ones as if he was trying to sooth them.